Reid–Hillview Airport: Rental cars/taxi

 Enterprise car rental is available on the field next to the Airport Shoppe.
-Nice Air also has rental vehicles.

 Bus

 The Santa Clara Valley Transportation Authority (VTA) has its Eastridge Transit Center across Tully Road at Eastridge Mall, about a half-mile walk southbound along Capitol Expressway.

-VTA has plans for a bus rapid transit line from the Diridon train station in downtown San Jose to the Eastridge Transit Center.
-Further plans with less certain funding include a light rail extension from the Alum Rock station to Eastridge.
-In both cases, the segment along Capitol Expressway would serve Reid–Hillview Airport.
+VTA runs bus rapid transit from the Diridon train station in downtown San Jose to the Eastridge Transit Center.
+Construction has also started on a light rail extension from the Alum Rock station to Eastridge.

 Other airport amenities

-As of a few years ago, Reid–Hillview Airport had vending machines, a pilot's lounge and break room.
+As of 2016, Reid–Hillview Airport had vending machines, a pilot's lounge and break room.
 Santa Clara County passed a new law stating the terminal would no longer allow unhealthy food or drinks to be sold inside.
 This meant that coffee and all the vending machines that used to be there would no longer exist in the terminal.
 Now, all that remains is a water drinking fountain and bathrooms.
 However, there is still a seating area inside the terminal.